C-Lion/WebControlledSwitch/README.md

 Once you flash the device, you should point your computer/phone/tablet to the device Access Point SSID, and go to settings: http://192.168.4.1/appkey/setup

+Once you select the local Access Point and reset the device.
+Use a browser that is connected to the same network and browse to: http://<ip assigned to the device>/appkey

+to make the communicationm with the device secured, change the appkey in the configuration file to any secret path you like.

 Enjoy,

 Alon Fliess.